'Take him down on the economy, stupid' - quotes from the Democratic presidential debate

 “Bernie has labeled himself, not me, a democratic socialist.
 I think that’s the label that the president is going to lay on everyone running with Bernie if he is the nominee.”

-“Imagine you’re going unite the country, walking into Congress and saying, ‘I got this bill.
+Referring to Sanders’ Medicare for All proposal, Biden said: “Imagine you’re going unite the country, walking into Congress and saying, ‘I got this bill.
 It’s going provide healthcare for everybody.
 I don’t know how much it’s going cost.
 We’ll figure it out later.’
-Who do you think is going get that passed?”
+Who do you think is going to get that passed?”

+“This is a long race.
+I took a hit in Iowa, and I’ll probably take a hit here.
+Traditionally, Bernie won by 20 points last time, and usually it’s the neighboring senators that do well.
+But no matter what, I’m still in this for the same reason.
+We have to restore the soul of this country, bring back the middle class, and make sure we bring people together.”

-“Donald Trump lies all the time.
-It’s a sad state of affairs, it really is. ...
-At the end of the day, we defeat Donald Trump, and everybody up here by the way is united; no matter who wins this damn thing, we’re all going to stand together.
+“Everybody up here by the way is united; no matter who wins this damn thing, we’re all going to stand together.
 I believe the way we beat Trump is by having the largest voter turnout in the history of his country.”

+Sanders rejected criticism that his agenda is too radical to win the general election, saying he could bring people together by “presenting an agenda that works for the working people of this country, not the billionaire class.”

+“The way you bring people together is by ending the international disgrace of this country being the only major nation on Earth not to guarantee healthcare to all people as a human right.”

 “It is easy to go after Washington because that’s a popular thing to do.
 It is much harder to lead and much harder to take those difficult positions,” Klobuchar said to rival Pete Buttigieg.